cblech/vulkanInitList/README.md

 All you need is a reasonably new Web Browser with JavaScript enabled.

 - Download this Repository to your PC.
 - Open `VulkanSpec.html` in a Web Browser.
-Give it a Second to load the file, it is quite big.
+Give it a second to load the file, it is quite big.
 - Click the big `Generate` button.
-Give it another Second to generate the Template file.
+Give it another second to generate the Template file.
 - Your Browser should Prompt you to "Download" a file called `VulkanStructTemplates.DotSettings`.
 Save it somewhere
 - Now you can install this file (see the Installation section above)